 Admissions Criteria and Requirements

-The University of Texas Medical School at Houston, in conformity with the purpose assigned it by the Texas legislature and its mission statement, selects the best qualified students for its entering class who demonstrate a potential to become competent and caring physicians who will serve the identified needs of the State of Texas.
+John P. and Kathrine G. McGovern Medical School, in conformity with the purpose assigned it by the Texas legislature and its mission statement, selects the best qualified students for its entering class who demonstrate a potential to become competent and caring physicians who will serve the identified needs of the State of Texas.
 To that end, the committee considers the totality of each application and gives importance to the factors enumerated below:

 - Intellectual Capacity